sdesros/vic-manbiki-shonen/README.md

 Changes made:
 * Conversion of the audio is approximate.
 Tried to map the PET tones used to the VIC-20's, but not always possible due to how they are ordered.
 * Reformated most screens for the VIC-20's 22x23 display.
-Some of these animations are shorter, and I may introduce additional delays.
+  * Some animations are shorter
+  * Introduced extra delay in the kick animation.
 * The actual game board is recreated using custom defined VIC-20 graphics to best fit the game on a smaller screen. ![gameboard](screenshots/gameboard.bmp)
   * Characters occupy 1.5 columns instead of 3 and will move in "half" column increments. ![gameboard](screenshots/character_sheet.bmp)
   * Shelves are merged into 1 character instead of using 2 different characters.